Last Updated on March 18, 2021 by Julia Wilson

 - T3 suppression test – For cats whose T3 and T4 results are within normal parameters, but the cat appears to be clinically hyperthyroid.
 A baseline blood sample is taken, followed by oral administration of liothyronine ( a synthetic form of T3) for seven doses followed by another blood sample.
 Both blood samples evaluated at a specialist laboratory.
 One study found that T4 concentrations fell much more markedly in nonthyroid cats with high T4 levels compared to hyperthyroid cats.

-- TSH test – The thyroid stimulating hormone test measures levels of TSH which is produced by the pituitary gland and stimulates the thyroid gland to produce thyroid hormones.
+- TSH test – The thyroid-stimulating hormone test measures levels of TSH which is produced by the pituitary gland and stimulates the thyroid gland to produce thyroid hormones.
 TSH will be reduced in cats with hyperthyroidism and elevated in hypothyroid cats.

 - TRH stimulation test – The thyrotropin-releasing hormone (TRH) stimulation test measures the effect of thyrotropin-releasing hormone on the thyroid gland.
 The hypothalamus in the brain produces TRH which tells the pituitary gland to produce TSH which stimulates the thyroid gland to produce hormones.
 A blood sample is taken to measure T4 levels followed by an injection of thyrotropin-releasing hormone.
 A second blood sample is taken 4 hours later to measure T4 levels.
 These levels will have increased in the hyperthyroid cat, but not in cats who do not have the disease.

-- Thyroid scintigraphy – A nuclear medicine procedure which can assist the veterinarian in diagnosing mild hyperthyroidism in cats.
+- Thyroid scintigraphy – A nuclear medicine procedure that can assist the veterinarian in diagnosing mild hyperthyroidism in cats.
 The cat receives a small radionuclide dose via injection which travels to the thyroid gland.
 Twenty minutes later, a scintillation camera obtains images of the thyroid which enables the veterinarian to visualise the size, shape and function of the thyroid gland by comparing thyroid activity to salivary gland activity.
 In normal cats, the thyroid will appear as two well-defined areas with symmetrical lobes and activity in the normal thyroid closely matches the activity in the salivary glands, with an expected brightness ratio of 1:1.